kolleg24 Englisch | Folge 21

 In the following unit, you will practice using relative clauses to give extra information about nouns in English.
 This will make your writing and speaking clearer and more natural.

-Relative clauses are used to add information about a noun and can be defining or non-defining.
 Defining relative clauses give essential information that is crucial to understand the sentence.
 They are not separated by commas.

 For example: